Core Keeper: Post-release updates (2025–present)

-After the 1.0 release Pugstorm continued updating the game with free content patches.
+After the 1.0 release, Pugstorm continued updating the game with free content patches.
 The "Bags & Blasts" update (version 1.1.0), released in March 2025, added a new boss in the Desert of Beginnings, an Oasis sub-biome, an explosives skill tree, specialised inventory pouches and further expansions to the mage and warlock systems.
 An April 2025 crossover with the survival game Abiotic Factor added a themed custom scene, new items and the Electro-Pest enemy to the Forgotten Ruins.

 A minor update in May 2025 (version 1.1.2) introduced pet beds and colour variations for cattle, rebalanced boss health regeneration, and further adjusted warlock and summoner-focused equipment and mechanics.
-In August 2025 a dedicated server update enabled cross-play between PC storefronts, allowing players on Steam, Epic Games Store, GOG.com and the Microsoft Store versions to join the same dedicated servers while retaining mod support on compatible setups.
+In August 2025, a dedicated server update enabled cross-play between PC storefronts, allowing players on Steam, Epic Games Store, GOG.com and the Microsoft Store versions to join the same dedicated servers while retaining mod support on compatible setups.

+In November 2025, Pugstorm announced the upcoming Void & Voltage update, which launched on February 25, 2026.
+The update introduced a post-game biome based on the void and electrical elements, alongside additional equipment, enemies, progression mechanics, and further systemic expansions designed to build on post-1.0 content.

+In May 2026, a minor update (version 1.2.1) was released.
+This update added a new character type, which didn't drop any items on death, had a reduced hunger drain, an increased parry window, and shorter healing and mana potion cooldowns.
+The update also added two new types of pouches and the ability to label chests.